 Read on to learn more about the science behind Self-Determination Theory.

 Early ideas of motivation simply suggested that you either have it (you are motivated) or you don’t (you are not motivated, or unmotivated).
 However, more than 40 years of research has shown that motivation is much more complex than this.
+The quality of motivation (autonomous or controlled) is key to both satisfaction and sustained success in achieving one’s goals.

 Motivated behavior can be driven by rewards, punishments and internalized pressures from others.
 It can also be fueled by deeply held values or interest and enjoyment of the behavior itself.
 In simple terms, people can feel more pressured or controlled to behave in a certain way or they can feel they have a choice in how to behave.
 For example, people can be driven by: